jillesca/open_telemetry_network_impact/README.md

 Go to [Cisco Modeling Labs](https://developer.cisco.com/site/sandbox/) and reserve a lab. **Clone this repo to the devbox VM - 10.10.20.50 developer/C1sco12345**

-This lab doesn't use the default topology from the sandbox.
-Go to CML <https://10.10.20.161> (developer/C1sco12345) **stop** and **wipe** the default topology to avoid IP conflicts.
-Then load the [cml topology](cml/ansible/cml_lab/topology.yaml) prepared for this lab.

-**hint** you can load the topology using ansible, see the bonus part at the end of the readme.

 ## Goal

 This an exercise to play with AI, specifically OpenAI.
 The end goal is to get help from AI understanding alarms and giving steps we could do to fix the issue.